maddog986/autodocblocker/README.md

-# docbuilder README
+# autodocblocker README

-docblock builder.
+Provides an easy to use docblock generator.
+Mainly tested with javascript and php.
+Very eary in development.

 ## Features